-Infrastructure ETFs are exchange-traded funds that invest primarily in stocks of companies that are engaged in building and maintaining the basic physical foundations of the economy—transport, energy, water, and other fundamental systems.
+Infrastructure ETFs are exchange-traded funds that invest primarily in stocks of companies that are engaged in building and maintaining the basic physical foundations of the economy—transport, energy, water, and more.
 These companies may include railroads, utilities, construction companies, and other businesses that may benefit from infrastructure activities.

-The Outlook for Infrastructure ETFs in 2020 and Beyond
+The Outlook for Infrastructure ETFs in 2020

 Best Infrastructure ETFs to Buy in 2020